OpenRC/openrc/supervise-daemon-guide.md

 must not fork.
 Instead, it must stay in the foreground.
 If the daemon itself forks, the supervisor will be unable to monitor it.

-If the daemon has an option to instruct it not to fork, you should add this to the command_args_foreground variable listed below.
+If the daemon can be configured to not fork, this should be done in the daemon's configuration file, or by adding a command line option that instructs it not to fork to the command_args_foreground variable shown below.

 ## Variable Settings